VCGithubCode/prideful-programmers/README.md

 - <strong>Bootstrap:</strong> As a popular CSS framework that helps in designing responsive and mobile-first web pages, we used it to ensure the directory is accessible and visually consistent across different devices and screen sizes.

 ## Methodology

+The Inclusive Spots website was created utilizing agile methodologies to boost teamwork, promote iterative progress, and refine project oversight.
+GitHub Projects was leveraged as a Kanban board to streamline agile project management, providing a clear view of the project's status.
+User stories were tracked as GitHub issues, ensuring a well-organized and methodical development process.
+The project adhered to the following methodology:

+1. Design Principles: The project follows a modular design approach, separating concerns into distinct Django apps.
+This enhances maintainability and scalability.

+2. Responsive Design: Bootstrap is used for responsive design to ensure that the website is accessible on various devices.

+3. User Experience: Emphasis is placed on providing a user-friendly experience with clear navigation, easy access to venue information, and engaging content.

+4. Data Management: The use of Django models and Cloudinary integration allows efficient management of venue data and media files.

+5. Error Handling: Custom error pages improve the user experience by providing meaningful feedback during errors.

 ## Deployment